vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 We can set up a dedicated, temporary Slack channel to help fast-track your Vipps development.
 Send an email to integration@vipps.no with a list of email addresses to invite, with the same people on CC.
-We fix the rest.
+We'll fix the rest.

 This does, unfortunately, not apply to customers using one of our [plugins](https://github.com/vippsas/vipps-developers#plugins), or